igem-waterloo/wiki2019/Markdown/Results.md

 3,4-DCA (figure 4) shows nearly equal inhibition of all three strains beginning at 226 µM 3,4-DCA.
 However, since the lower “minimal growth rate” region is absent, sigmoidal fitting was not applied, so it is not possible to calculate paramters such as IC<sub>50</sub>.
 As with linuron, obtained data at higher toxin concentrations would be challenging due to solubility constraints.
 Additionally, there are no significant differences between the Abs<sub>600</sub> values of the different strains at any toxin concentration, suggesting that the construct and empty vector do not cause differences in growth.

 These experiments therefore demonstrate that the construct does not lend linuron or 3,4-DCA tolerance to *E. coli* DH5α.
-However, the lack of difference in growth rate provides some evidence that LibA and NAT1 do not impose a significant metabolic burden on DH5α when used in this expression system
+However, the lack of difference in growth rate provides some evidence that LibA and NAT1 do not impose a significant metabolic burden on DH5α when used in this expression system.

 Citations